-- 22. The purpose of the Corporate Governance report is to explain the composition and organisation of the institution's governance structures and how they support the achievement of institutional objectives. - 23.
+- 21. The purpose of the Corporate Governance report is to explain the composition and organisation of the institution's governance structures and how they support the achievement of institutional objectives. - 22.
 As a minimum, the Corporate Governance report must include a Directors' report, a statement of the Board of Management / Board responsibilities and a governance statement.
 These elements should be clearly identified.

-Directors' report
+Directors' Report

-24. The Directors' report should set out the membership of the Board of Management/Board and also those members of the senior management team who influence the decisions of the institution as a whole.
+23. The Directors' report should set out the membership of the Board of Management/Board and also those members of the senior management team who influence the decisions of the institution as a whole.
 Details should be given of any directorships or other interests which the members have or a link provided to the relevant Register of Interests.
 Any information on personal data-related incidents reported to the Information Commissioner's Office should also be disclosed.

-Statement of Board of Management/Board responsibilities
+Statement of Board of Management/Board Responsibilities

-25. The FReM requires government bodies to provide a Statement of Accounting Officer's responsibilities.
-However, the SFC Chief Executive is the Accountable Officer for the college sector and is required to provide a governance certificate of assurance covering all institutions to the Principal Accountable Officer of the Scottish Government, based upon certificates of assurance provided by institutions6.
-In light of this unique arrangement, institutions are required to continue to provide a Statement of Board's responsibilities within their Corporate Governance report.
+24. The FReM requires government bodies to provide a Statement of Accounting Officer's responsibilities.
+The SFC Chief Executive provides a governance certificate of assurance covering all institutions to the Principal Accountable Officer of the Scottish Government, based upon certificates of assurance provided by institutions7.
+In light of this unique arrangement, institutions are required to provide a Statement of Board's responsibilities within their Corporate Governance report.